 In 21-hydroxylase deficiency, elevations of 17α-hydroxyprogesterone and androstenedione can activate alternative steroidogenic pathways (yellow boxes).

-In a retrospective analysis of approximately 2,800 laboratory assessments obtained as part of the Natural History Study of CAH at the NIH Clinical Center, we found discrepant 17-OHP and androstenedione in 469 (17%) of laboratory assessments.
-Of these, 403 (86%) had elevated 17-OHP with androstenedione in the reference range.
+In a retrospective analysis of approximately 2,800 laboratory assessments obtained as part of Natural History Study of CAH at the NIH Clinical Center, we found discrepant 17-OHP and androstenedione in 469 (17%) of laboratory assessments.
+Of these, 403 (86%) had elevated 17-OHP with androstenedione in reference range.
 Using frozen serum, we evaluated the utility of 11-oxygenated C19 steroids in the setting of inconclusive conventional biomarkers.
 We found that 11-hydroxytestosterone provided the best discrimination between poor and good clinical control.
 We continue to explore the utility of these newly described steroids in the diagnosis and management of CAH.

 Novel treatment approaches: circadian cortisol replacement

 Humans have biological clocks with characteristic patterns of hormone secretion.
 Cortisol has a circadian rhythm, with levels low at sleep onset, rising between 0200hr and 0400hr, peaking in the early morning, and then declining throughout the day.
 Existing glucocorticoid replacement is non-physiologic, and the lack of diurnal rhythm may contribute to the many adverse outcomes observed in patients with adrenal insufficiency.
 In CAH, physiologic cortisol replacement might improve control of adrenal androgens at lower glucocorticoid doses, thus improving patient outcome.
-A promising treatment approach we have thus been studying is circadian cortisol replacement in patients with CAH.
+A promising treatment approach we have been studying is circadian cortisol replacement in patients with CAH.

 In 2016, we successfully replaced cortisol in a physiologic manner through the use of a pump usually used to deliver insulin.
 A programmed 24-hour infusion of hydrocortisone was delivered subcutaneously for six months to eight patients with adrenal insufficiency resulting from 21-hydroxylase deficiency and with multiple comorbidities.
 Following six months of pump therapy, patients experienced significant improvement in disease control at similar or lower daily doses of glucocorticoid, and significant improvement in their quality of life and fatigue compared with oral conventional therapy.
 The improvements achieved in androgen control, lean body mass, and health-related quality of life after six months of pump therapy were maintained at eighteen months.

 Our group was the first to study circadian cortisol replacement in CAH patients with the use of a modified-release formulation of hydrocortisone, (MR-HC, Chronocort®, CRADA #02800).
 We successfully completed a phase 2, open-label trial of 16 adults with classic CAH.
 Compared with various forms of conventional therapy prior to entry, six months of twice daily MR-HC yielded improved disease control throughout the day, using a lower hydrocortisone dose equivalent.
 Successful completion of this phase 2 study, carried out at the NIH Clinical Center, resulted in a multicenter international phase 3, parallel arm, randomized, open-label study to determine whether this new modified-release preparation of hydrocortisone improves short-term clinical outcome.
-122 Adults with classic CAH completed the phase 3 study in 2022.
+122 Adults with classic CAH completed the phase 3 study.
 The primary endpoint, 17α-hydroxyprogesterone 24-hour area under the curve standard deviation, did not differ between the two groups; however, improved biochemical control of CAH was observed in the morning and early afternoon in those receiving the MR-HC compared with standard treatments.
 Sustained benefits with decreased dosage were observed in 18 months extension.
 Based on these data, MR-HC is now licensed in the UK and Europe.
 Patients who were enrolled in the phase 3 study are continuing MR-HC therapy in a long-term follow-up study, and future US studies are being planned.

 Studies of circadian cortisol replacement provide insight into the role that circadian rhythm plays in the development of the comorbidities associated with adrenal insufficiency.
 Physiologic cortisol replacement represents a novel treatment approach that promises to improve treatment outcome for patients with CAH, as well as other forms of adrenal insufficiency.